aodhanlutetiae/dj/pivots.md

 # Pivot tables in spreadsheets

-> A pivot table reorders spreadsheet data so you can get answers that weren't easily accessible.
-Here you can see an example of what a pivot table can do for you.
+> A pivot table reorders spreadsheet data so you can get answers that aren't easily accessible.
+Below is an example of the kind of operation a pivot table can do for you.

 ---
 <br />